jeep/DendronTesting/Dendron/notes/daily.journal.2022.09.15.md

 + [x] When I complete an item in my "todo" file, I want the completion to move to the daily when it was completed.
 * [ ] Any way to put items here automagically with a shortcut?

+* MinorMistake: Here I mess up and use the old style notes ** Org uses asterisks to denote levels
+** I will need to fix this up and capture it properly ** Likely this all goes into some note

 ##  Random ideas - I don't really want these to always need a header, but maybe I just keep a section for this
 + I had this thought about a thing.
 It can just live here for now